Why do I need vet consent for my pet?

-Following initial phone consultation with you, usually we can arrange for consent to be received prior to your first assessment by contacting your vet and asking them to complete this short form, downloadable here, but this may sometimes delay your first appointment.
+Following initial phone consultation with you, usually we can arrange for consent to be received prior to your first assessment by contacting your vet and asking them to complete this short form, downloadable here.

 To speed up the process, if you are dropping by your vet’s surgery, just print out the form and ask them to complete it for you and email across.